-A vision care program, IBC Vision, is available on the first of the month following 90 days of employment.
+A vision care program, Davis Vision, is available on the first of the month following 90 days of employment.
 Thereafter, enrollment is allowed only during the open enrollment period in September of each year with coverage effective November 1.
 The University and the employee share the cost of the vision premium.
 Details about this plan are available in the Office of Human Resources.

 Member Services: 1-888-393-2583 or www.ibxpress.com

-A Healthcare Spending Account is a type of Flexible Spending Account that allows employees to pay for qualified out of pocket healthcare expenses on a pre-tax basis.
+A Healthcare Spending Account is a type of Flexible Spending Account that allows employees to pay for qualified out-of-pocket healthcare expenses on a pre-tax basis.
 Expenses that qualify include: medical insurance deductibles and co-payments and other expenses not covered by your medical, dental and vision care insurance(s).
 Enrollment in this plan is optional.
 Each year or at the start of employment, an employee may elect the amount he/she wishes to contribute to the healthcare spending account.
-The annual maximum is $3,000 and the annual minimum is $240.
+The annual maximum is $2,550 and the annual minimum is $240.
 Amounts are deducted each pay period before taxes and deposited into a Healthcare Spending Account.
 Employees pay for eligible expenses and submit claims to the University’s third party administrator, Payflex.
 Reimbursement for eligible expenses is made by check or direct deposit.
 Information and forms for this benefit are available in the Office of Human Resources.